codekansas/tmesh/README.md

 ### From Github using `pip`

-Alternatively, if you have `cmake` and `pybind` available, you can install the package directly from Github using:
+Alternatively, you can install the latest package version directly:

 ```bash
 pip install git+https://github.com/codekansas/fast-trimesh.git